 Who was the first woman to be licensed as an architect by the State of North Carolina?
 Georgina Pope Yeatman.

 Stanislawa Sandecka (Siasia) Nowicki was born in Pultusk, Poland.
-She earned a Masters from Warsaw Polytechnic in 1938 and worked in Paris with Le Corbusier through a French Government scholarship.
-She worked on the Polish Pavilion at the 1937 International Exhibition where she won the Gold Medal for Graphics.
-She also worked with Le Corbousier at Expo '37 on the photomontage for the Temps Nouveaux and on a model for a stadium.
+She earned a Masters from Warsaw Polytechnic in 1938 and worked in Paris with Corbusier through a French Government scholarship, including the Polish Pavilion for the 1937 International Exhibition that won her a Gold Medal for Graphics.

-In 1938 after graduating from Warsaw Polytechnic, Sandecka married Matthew Nowicki.
-They moved to the United States in 1946 where Matthew was appointed the Chair of the School of Architecture at the NCSU School of Design.
-Siasia Nowicki began teaching the first year architecture studio.
+In 1938, she married architect Maciej (Matthew) Nowicki and they moved to the US in 1946 where he was Chair of the School of Architecture at the newly formed NC State University School of Design.
+Siasia Nowicki taught the first year architecture studio.
 They had two sons, Paul and Peter.

-About a year after her husband's Maciej's 1950 death in a plane crash near Cairo, Egypt, Stanislawa Nowicki began teaching architecture at the University of Pennsylvania.
+About a year after her husband's 1950 death in a plane crash near Cairo, Egypt, Siasia Nowicki began teaching architecture at the University of Pennsylvania.
 She left to teach at the University of Southern California in 1962 but returned to Penn a year later where she became the first female full Professor of Architecture in the country.
 She continued to teach at Penn until retirement as Professor Emeritus in 1977.
-She moved to New York City for a number of years and received a national AIA medal in 1978.
-She lives in Washington DC.
-Listen to the Charles Kahn interview with Nowicki from 1976 (mp3) * Part 1 * Part 2
+She received a national AIA medal in 1978.

 HARRIET ABIGAIL MORRISON IRWIN